-- Pay off the loan.
-In today’s restrictive banking climate, refinancing sounds much easier than it really is.
+In a restrictive banking climate, refinancing sounds much easier than it really is.
 Banks infrequently rewrite their own commercial loans upon maturity.
 This is because the financial position of many small businesses has diminished since 2007.
-Also, lending guidelines were more “flexible” then, with commercial properties reportedly having higher values.
+Also, lending guidelines were more “flexible” then, with commercial properties having higher values.
 So unless a business owner has a load of cash to pay off the loan, refinancing with the same bank is almost impossible, and securing funds from an outside bank is increasingly difficult.

 There are few choices a business owner can make when their bank issues a demand for repayment: refinance, fight, negotiate, or file business bankruptcy.
 Doing nothing, however, is unacceptable.
 It’s a recipe for financial disaster, and while a business owner may experience temporary paralysis upon receipt of a bank demand, weigh the options, seek experienced representation and act.